dictionaria/pydictionaria/docs/intro-git.md

 Cloning a repository
 --------------------

-To recieve your very own copy of a project, you need to create a ‘clone’ of the remote repository on your computer.
+To receive your very own copy of a project, you need to create a ‘clone’ of the remote repository on your computer.
 To do this you can use the `clone` subcommand of `git`: